LinguaPhylo/linguaPhylo.github.io/setup.md

   <figcaption>Figure 1: Installing LPhy Studio.</figcaption>
 </figure>

-To use LPhy with LPhyBEAST, we recommend that you install LPhy Studio inside your BEAST 2.* folder.
+To use LPhy with LPhyBEAST, LPhy Studio is required to install inside the BEAST 2.* folder.

-Here the LPhy installation location is `/Applications/Beast 2.7.x/lphy-studio-{{lphy_version}}`
+In macOS, the typical installation path for LPhy Studio is `/Applications/Beast 2.7.x/lphy-studio-{{lphy_version}}`

 <figure class="image">
   <a href="/images/LPhyStudioInstallerLocation.png">
     <img src="/images/LPhyStudioInstallerLocation.png" alt="LPhy Studio installation wizard">
   </a>
-  <figcaption>Figure 2: Selecting the LPhy Studio install location.</figcaption>
+  <figcaption>Figure 2: Choosing the installation directory for LPhy Studio.</figcaption>
 </figure>